 How do we know when the networking events will be and where?

 Florence will also be compiling a list of your contact details so she can keep you updated.
 Please make sure to leave you name and email address at the door when you arrive for the event, for this purpose.
+Or drop her an email to be added to her list.
+Florence Kettle.

 Can we offer feedback, ask to be part of the next months ‘show and tell’ or give an ‘experts talk’?